-where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in metres (m).
-Field strengths from fixed RF transmitters, as determined by an electromagnetic site surveya, should be less than the compliance level in each frequency rangeb.
+where P is the power output of the transmitter in watts (W) according to the transmitter manufacturer, E is the immunity test level and d is the separation distance in metres (m).
+Field strengths from fixed RF transmitters, as determined by an electromagnetic site survey a, should be less than the compliance level in each frequency rangeb.